-- (3) Direction and Detention Notice means a notice given to a person who has arrived in Victoria from overseas, requiring the person to be detained for a specified period; - (4) Directions currently in force means the Restricted Activity Directions (No. 10), the Diagnosed Persons and Close Contacts Directions (No. 3), the Hospital Visitor Directions (No. 6) and the Care Facilities Directions (No. 5); - (5) enclosed outdoor space means an outdoor space (or part of an outdoor space) that is substantially enclosed by either a roof or walls, regardless of whether the roof or walls or any part of them are open or closed; - (6) higher education services means university, vocational education and training, technical and further education (TAFE), adult community and further education, and other post-compulsory education and training; - (7) indoor space means an area, room or premises that is or are substantially enclosed by a roof and walls, regardless of whether the roof or walls or any part of them are open or closed. - (8) members of the public means a person but does not include: - (a) a person who is an employee of an operator of the facility or venue; or - (b) any other person who attends the facility or venue that is reasonably necessary for providing a service at the facility or venue; - (9) outdoor space means a space that is not an indoor space;

-(10) premises means:

-- (a) a building, or part of a building; and - (b) any land on which the building is located, other than land that is available for communal use; and - 11) stay safe period has the meaning in clause 4.
+- (3) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (4) Directions currently in force means the Restricted Activity Directions (No. 13), the Restricted Activity Directions (Restricted Areas) (No. 2), the Stay at Home Directions (Restricted Areas) (No. 3), the Areas Directions (No. 4), the Diagnosed Persons and Close Contacts Directions (No. 6), the Hospital Visitor Directions (No. 8) and the Care Facilities Directions (No. 7); - (5) enclosed outdoor space means an outdoor space (or part of an outdoor space) that is substantially enclosed by either a roof or walls, regardless of whether the roof or walls or any part of them are open or closed; - (6) higher education services means university, vocational education and training, technical and further education (TAFE), adult community and further education, and other post-compulsory education and training; - (7) indoor space means an area, room or premises that is or are substantially enclosed by a roof and walls, regardless of whether the roof or walls or any part of them are open or closed; - (8) members of the public means a person but does not include: - (a) a person who is an employee of an operator of the facility or venue; or - (b) any other person who attends the facility or venue that is reasonably necessary for providing a service at the facility or venue; - (9) outdoor space means a space that is not an indoor space; - (10) premises means: - (a) a building, or part of a building; and - (b) any land on which the building is located, other than land that is available for communal use; - (11) Restricted Area has the same meaning as in the Area Directions (No. 4); - (12) stay safe period has the meaning in clause 4.